activisthandbook/activisthandbook/articles/tools/crm.md

 title: >
   Nonprofit CRM
 description: >
-  Constituent Relationship Management (a people database)
+  How to select a CRM for your nonprofit or activist organisation?
 langCode: en
 articleID: q2VAxSYX2-K8hGJTQAQZQITM_jaCYyPQ
 languageCollectionID: _bB-CaiczNwYich3btZ22rvXITFC90uh
-updatedTimestamp: 1721909540874
+updatedTimestamp: 1721984745512
 createdTimestamp: 1695881958659
-wordCount: 4114
+wordCount: 4348
 ---

 In this guide, we will help you find the right tools to keep track of volunteers, supporters and partner organisations using a nonprofit CRM (a people database).

-> **Our honest approach**
->
-> Activist Handbook is written by volunteers.
+> **Our honest approach:** Activist Handbook is written by volunteers.
 We do not get paid anything for talking about any of the CRMs we discuss.
 No affiliate links, no sponsored content.
 Our website stays online thanks to people who [**donate**](https://activisthandbook.org/donate).
+>
+> **Article quality:** ⭐️⭐️⭐️ (3/5)

 ## Summary

--   **What is it?** A CRM (Customer Relationship Management) tool is useful for activists to track and manage interactions with supporters.
+-   **What is it?** A CRM (Customer/Constituent Relationship Management) tool is useful for activists to track and manage interactions with supporters.
 It is better than a spreadsheet.

 -   **Why use it?** It helps you manage contacts, increase engagement, improve efficiency, enable collaboration, help with fundraising and provide reporting.